ComposableFi/composable/code/xcvm/SPEC.md

 Different chains may choose to accept different encodings as the main entry point for contract calls.
 Such encodings can include but are not limited to `scale`, `ethabi`, `bors`, `borsh`.
 Chain-to-chain calls are always in a single encoding: `protobuf`, which is used within the transport.

-`protobuf` is generally [not deterministic](https://protobuf.dev/programming-guides/encoding/).
 XCVM restricts encoders and decoders to a [deterministic subset of protobuf](https://docs.cosmos.network/main/architecture/adr-027-deterministic-protobuf-serialization).

-## 3.1.
-JSON Encoding

-The current prototyping of `XCVM` uses JSON encoding, although users SHOULD not rely on this feature.

 # 4. Fees

-There are three different components to the fees charged for interacting with the `XCVM`:

-1. Gas fees on the origin chain, are used to pay for local submission and partial execution.
-2. Bridging fees (optional): Some bridges charge a dynamic fee based on the number of assets sent.
-If possible, fees are folded into 1., otherwise charged during transmission.
+Execution gas fees and relaying(bridging) fees are delegated to underlying mechanics of chains and transports  `XCVM`:

-3. Execution fees (optional): A reward added by the instruction author to reward the relayer for paying for the execution on the destination chain.
+A reward added by the instruction author to reward the relayer for paying for the execution on the destination chain can be added.

 ## 4.1.
 Execution Fees